playmakerchain/powerplay-builtins/descriptions.md

 - `energy.sol`

-    Energy represents the sub-token in VeChainThor which conforms VIP180(ERC20) standard.
+    Energy represents the sub-token in PowerPlay which conforms VIP180(ERC20) standard.
-The name of token is "VeThor" and 1 THOR equals to 1e18 wei.
-The main function of VeThor is to pay for the transaction fee.
+The name of token is "PowerPlay" and 1 POWERPLAY equals to 1e18 wei.
+The main function of PowerPlay is to pay for the transaction fee.
-VeThor is generated from VET, so the initial supply of VeThor is zero in the genesis block.
+PowerPlay is generated from PMK, so the initial supply of PowerPlay is zero in the genesis block.
-The growth rate of VeThor is 5000000000 wei per token(VET) per second, that is to say 1 VET will produce about 0.000432 THOR per day.
+The growth rate of PowerPlay is 5000000000 wei per token(PMK) per second, that is to say 1 PMK will produce about 0.000543 POWERPLAY per day.
 The miner will charge 30 percent of transation fee and 70 percent will be burned.
-So the total supply of VeThor is dynamic.
+So the total supply of PowerPlay is dynamic.

 - `extension.sol`